AeJohnson13/cs372-project-repo/README.md

 Users can be created using the sign-up page, by default they will only have viewer privileges, additional privilege have to be added manually by editing the 'roles' object within the user's database entry.

+test users can be imported from testUsers.json, password for all the accounts is 3